eVRydayVR/Unity360PanoramaCapture/CapturePanorama/README.txt

 1. Create an empty game object and add the Capture Panorama script (CapturePanorama.cs) to it.
 2. Under Edit->Project Settings->Player->Other Settings->Optimization, set "Api Compatibility Level" from ".NET 2.0 Subset" to ".NET 2.0".
 If you don't do this, the script will work in editor but not in builds.
-3. If your application is a VR application using the Oculus VR plugin, uncomment the line "#define OVR_SUPPORT" at the top of CapturePanorama.cs.
-If you are using Unity native VR support, this is unnecessary.
+3. If your application is a VR application using the old Oculus VR plugin, uncomment the line "#define OVR_SUPPORT" at the top of CapturePanorama.cs.
+If you are using Unity native VR support (with or without Oculus Utils), this is unnecessary.
 4. Run your application.
 Press P to capture a panorama.
 A sound will play and the screen will fade to black.
 When it completes, a second sound will play and an 8192x4096 PNG file will be saved in the application directory.
 You can capture programmatically with CaptureScreenshotAsync().
 5. When you're ready, check the "Upload image" property to automatically upload all screenshots to the VRCHIVE panorama sharing website (http://alpha.vrchive.org).

-If the procedure does not complete as expected, check the "Enable Debugging" property on the Capture Panorama script, build and run the application, and then send the resulting "output_log.txt" file from your data directory to the developer (eVRydayVR@gmail.com).
+If the procedure does not complete as expected, check the "Enable Debugging" property on the Capture Panorama script, build and run the application, and then send the resulting image if any and "output_log.txt" file from your data directory to the developer (eVRydayVR@gmail.com).

 RECORDING 360 VIDEOS
 --------------------